We want you to enjoy your luxurious new eye heart hand rug for years to come.

-It is unlikely, but if any fibers should come loose, common in hand made rugs, clip with scissors (do not pull).
+It is unlikely, but if any fibers should come loose, snip with scissors.
+Do not pull.

 The weight of eye heart hand rugs is substantial and if there is curling after unpacking, this should disappear in a week or so.
-Try reverse rolling.
+Reverse rolling usually does the trick.

-solution: Use the handheld attachment to vacuum your rug without the 'rotating ‘beater bar’ on.
+Use the handheld attachment to vacuum your rug without the 'rotating ‘beater bar’ on.

 Brooms and sweepers are a great, gentle way to clean your rug.
 Canister vacuums without beater bars are the most effective.

 With a naturally high lanolin content in the wool we use, our rugs initially repel liquid giving you those extra moments you’ll need to clean spills.

 If you spill on a rug, clean it ASAP.
 Once the stain is set in it becomes more difficult to clean.